Home > Cookies > Cinnamon Sugar Gluten Free Cream Cheese Cookies

 6. Scoop into cookie balls and (generously) roll through the cinnamon sugar.

-7. Bake for about 12 minutes.
+7. Bake for about 12 minutes and cool on a wire rack.

 • Chill the dough – The dough needs time in the fridge to develop flavor and for the butter and cream cheese to firm.
 Otherwise, you may end up with cinnamon cream cheese cookie pancakes when you bake the cookies!